-Components Description Annual Compensation Base Salary Reflects the level of responsibility, experience and performance of the incumbent, as well as the market value of the executive position.
+COMPONENTS DESCRIPTION Annual Compensation Base Salary Reflects the level of responsibility, experience and performance of the incumbent, as well as the market value of the executive position.
 At-risk Compensation Profit-Sharing Plan (short-term incentive) Corporation-wide profit-sharing plan for all permanent employees: a.
-One year horizon b.
+One (1) year horizon b.
 Based on the Corporation's profitability Incentive Plans Performance Share Units (PSUs) PSUs are the main long-term incentive vehicle for executive positions: a.
-Payable after two years, based on performance over a three-year horizon b.
-Based on Return on Capital Employed, ESG related objectives and relative Total Shareholder Return (new in 2024) Stock Options Stock options provide longer term leverage and retention: a.
-Vest over four years b.
-Term of ten years Deferred Share Units (DSUs) and Restricted Share Units (RSUs) DSUs provide a strong sense of ownership as they are only payable upon termination of employment, and they count toward the achievement of share ownership guidelines.
-Once the share ownership guideline is achieved, the participant may elect to receive RSUs that are payable after three years instead of DSUs settled after termination.
-Other Plans Pension Plan The Corporation provides a defined contribution pension plan to enable participants to accumulate capital for retirement.
-Share Purchase Plan The Corporation provides a share purchase plan to allow participants to purchase its common stock with a contribution from the Corporation.
-Benefits and Perquisites The Corporation's employee benefit program offered to all employees, including senior executives, includes life, medical, dental and disability insurance.
-A flexibility component was introduced in 2023 allowing employees the choice of benefits that best correspond to their lifestyle, their needs, and their wellbeing.
+Payable after two (2) years, based on performance over a three (3) year horizon b.
+Based on Return on Capital Employed, ESG-related objectives and relative Total Shareholder Return (new in 2024) Stock Options Stock options provide longer term leverage and retention: a.
+Vest over four (4) years b.
+Term of ten (10) years Deferred Share Units (DSUs) and Restricted Share Units (RSUs) DSUs provide a strong sense of ownership as they are only payable upon termination of employment, and they count toward the achievement of share ownership guidelines.
+Once the share ownership guideline is achieved, the participant may elect to receive RSUs that are payable after three (3) years instead of DSUs settled after termination.
+Other plans Pension Plan The Corporation provides a defined contribution pension plan to enable participants to accumulate capital for retirement.
+Share Purchase Plan The Corporation provides a share purchase plan to allow participants to purchase common stock with a contribution from the Corporation.
+Benefits and Pere quisites The Corporation's employee benefit program offered to all employees, including senior executives, includes life, medical, dental and disability insurance.
+The program includes a flexibility component allowing employees the choice of benefits that best correspond to their lifestyle, their needs, and their wellbeing.
 Perquisites are offered to senior executives in accordance with the Corporation's policy, including automobile-related benefits.
 Benefits and perquisites provided to senior management reflect competitive practices.